kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [x] Rollout a driver that populates `Device.Metadata` in `PrepareResult`
+- [x] Set or unset the framework flag (e.g. `--enable-device-metadata`) in the DRA plugin process args (e.g. DaemonSet).
+No driver image change required.

 ###### Does enabling the feature change any default behavior?

-No. Enabling the feature adds new CDI mount points containing attributes of DRA devices in JSON format
+No. When enabled, new CDI mount points expose DRA device attributes as JSON files.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature can be disabled by rolling back to a previous driver version or deploying a version that doesn't populate `Device.Metadata`

-**Consequences:**
-- New Pods will not have the attributes available inside the pod
-- Existing running Pods will continue to run

-**Recommendation:** Before disabling, make sure attributes consumers have an alternative mechanism to lookup the attributes
+Unset the flag (or omit it) in the plugin deployment.
+New pods won't get metadata files; existing pods keep theirs until they terminate.
+Ensure attribute consumers have a fallback if needed.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Re-enabling the feature restores full functionality.

-- New Pods will work correctly
-- Existing Pods (created while feature was disabled) are unaffected.

-No data migration or special handling is required.
+Restores full functionality for new pods; no data migration or special handling.

 ###### Are there any tests for feature enablement/disablement?

-Yes:
+Yes
-- Unit tests verify files are NOT created when `Device.Metadata` is nil
+- unit tests (no files when feature off or `Device.Metadata` nil)
-- Integration tests verify opt-in behavior with framework flag toggle
+- integration tests (flag toggle)
-- E2E tests validate files are present with feature on, absent with feature off
+- E2E (files present when on, absent when off)

 ### Rollout, Upgrade and Rollback Planning